The symplectic geometry of the three-body problem: Symplectic geometry and Hamiltonian dynamics

+By analogy to the projective case, a Stein manifold $X$ is a properly embedded complex submanifold of $\mathbb{C}^n$, endowed with the restriction of the standard symplectic form, the standard complex structure $i$, and the standard plurisubharmonic function.
+One may further assume (after a small perturbation) that $f_{std}$ defines a Morse function on $X$. \end{itemize} \end{example}

+The above examples (projective and affine) are all instances of K\"ahler manifolds, i.e.\ the symplectic form is suitably compatible with an integrable complex structure, and with a Riemannian metric.
+One way to obtain Stein manifolds from projective varieties is to remove a collection of generic hyperplane sections, i.e.\ the intersection of the variety with the zero sets of generic homogeneous polynomials of degree $1$.
+The Liouville form (i.e.\ the primitive of the resulting symplectic form), depends on the number of sections.

-A general important feature of symplectic manifolds (or, more like, the reason for their existence) is that they are locally modelled on phase-space:
+A general important feature of symplectic manifolds (or rather the reason for their existence) is that they are locally modelled on phase-space:

-\begin{theorem}[Darboux's theorem for symplectic manifolds] If $p\in (M,\omega)$ is an arbitrary point in a symplectic manifold, we can find local charts centered at $p$, so that $(M,\omega)$ is isomorphic to standard phase-space $(\mathbb{R}^{2n},\omega_{std})$ in this local chart. \end{theorem} The notion of isomorphism we use above is the obvious one: two symplectic manifolds $(M_1,\omega_1)$ and $(M_2,\omega_2)$ are \emph{symplectomorphic} if there exists a diffeomorphism $f: M_1\rightarrow M_2$ satisfying $f^*\omega_2=\omega_1$.
+\begin{thm}[\textbf{Darboux's theorem for symplectic manifolds}] If $p\in (M,\omega)$ is an arbitrary point in a symplectic manifold, we can find local charts centered at $p$, so that $(M,\omega)$ is isomorphic to standard phase-space $(\mathbb{R}^{2n},\omega_{std})$ in this local chart. \end{thm} The notion of isomorphism we use above is the obvious one: two symplectic manifolds $(M_1,\omega_1)$ and $(M_2,\omega_2)$ are \emph{symplectomorphic} if there exists a diffeomorphism $f: M_1\rightarrow M_2$ satisfying $f^*\omega_2=\omega_1$.
 In particular, a symplectomorphism preserves volume, i.e.\ $f^*\omega_2^n=\omega_1^n$.
 Darboux's theorem is usually interpreted as saying that, unlike in Riemannian geometry where the curvature is a local isometry invariant, there are no local invariants for symplectic manifolds (they locally all look the same).
+A source of symplectomorphisms on cotangent bundles are the \emph{physical transformations}, i.e.\ those induced by a diffeomorphism on the base $f: Q_1\rightarrow Q_2$, given by